Aisling Friel

 Aisling Friel (born c.
-1983) is a model from Glasgow.
-She was Mary from Dungloe in 2003 and was crowned Miss Scotland in 2005.
+1983) is a Scottish model and beauty pageant titleholder.
+She was Mary from Dungloe in 2003 and was crowned Miss Scotland 2005 and represented her country at the Miss World 2005 competition where she was unplaced.
 She married football player Stephen Pearson in 2010, but in 2012 the couple separated.
 She is now married to Glasgow restaurateur Ryan Barrie.